supasuge/CTF-Archive/TamuCTF - Smelter.md

 This implementation directly performs RSA verification without rigorously validating PKCS#1 v1.5 padding.
 This critical oversight opens the door for Bleichenbacher's RSA signature forgery attack.

-### Understanding Bleichenbacher's Signature Forgery

-The core vulnerability arises due to RSA signature verification using an exponent of `e=3`.
-With such a small exponent, an attacker can exploit the weak padding validation to forge RSA signatures.
-Specifically, we leveraged Bleichenbacher’s RSA signature forgery method, allowing us to craft valid-looking signatures without having access to the private key.

----

 ### Solution

 We utilized the excellent `SignatureForger` tool, specifically designed to exploit exactly this scenario.